Skip to main content

 Intervention strategies are initiated for delinquent youth who have been identified as having a greater risk of re-offending.
-These youth have entered the juvenile justice system by way of arrest or Sheriff’s Office referral, and are referred to a program designed to educate, punish, and prevent further criminal involvement
+These youth have entered the juvenile justice system by way of arrest or sheriff’s office referral, and are referred to a program designed to educate, punish, and prevent further criminal involvement.

 Juvenile Diversion Alternative Program (JDAP)

-The Peer Impact Panel is an alcohol-awareness program for juveniles sponsored by the State Attorney’s Office, Mothers Against Drunk Driving, and the Jacksonville Sheriff’s Office.
+The Victim Impact Panel is an alcohol awareness program for juveniles and is sponsored by the State Attorney’s Office, Mothers Against Drunk Driving (MADD), and the Jacksonville Sheriff’s Office.
+Students hear from families of victims killed in alcohol-related accidents and juveniles prosecuted in alcohol-related traffic deaths.

 Youth Crisis Center (YCC)